 This board scored a 7 out of 10 for this metric, only getting slightly knocked down from its weight.
 At 17.3 lbs, it wasn't the heaviest board we tested, but there were a handful that were lighter.
 The remote felt nice and solid in our hands, and the board was very responsive to commands from the remote.
 The manufacturer has both a contact phone number and email, and responded promptly to our questions via email.
 They also have a warranty and return policy .
 This board does possess regenerative braking.

 For this metric, we evaluated how the board did at controlling our speed down a steep hill, as well as how quickly it could come to a stop on flat ground.

 The Evolve earned the second-highest score of 7 out of 10, tying with the Metroboard for the runner-up position.
 This model wouldn't quite come to a complete stop when heading down the steepest hills with its brakes, instead slowing down to about 1 mph on the 14-15% grade and about 3 mph on the 23% grade.
 The story was slightly different on flat ground, with this board stopping abruptly enough to buck testers off if they were unprepared.
 It had a stopping distance of 20' for our tester when going about 12 mph.

 This model performed fantastically throughout all of our tests, and is essentially the Ferrari of electric skateboards.
 Unfortunately, it comes with a Ferrari level price, not necessarily the best value.

-The Evolve has plenty of power for the most extreme riders, has a range to match, and is comfortable to ride.
+has plenty of power for the most extreme riders, has a range to match, and is comfortable to ride.
 In addition, the all-terrain wheel kit and the fast charger are great upgrades that give this board a chance to outperform its already fantastic performance.